Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Bushcrafting Featherstick

-With a 4.25-inch long blade, the Garberg provides plenty of Scandi grind blade for cutting and slicing.
-You can carve, whittle, and drill with the clip-point blade rather easily.
+With a 4.25-inch blade, the Garberg provides plenty of Scandi grind edge for scooping big chunks off a piece of wood.
+You can easily carve, whittle, and drill with the clip-point blade.

 Bushcrafting Carving Trap